Modular Tracking Framework: A Unified Approach to Registration based Tracking: System Design

 Another consequence of this conceptual impreciseness of \texttt{SM} is that a specific SM may use only a small subset of the functionality provided by \texttt{AM}/\texttt{SSM}.
-For instance, gradient descent type SMs do not use the random sampling functions of \texttt{SSM} and conversely, stochastic SMs do not use the differential functions required by the former.
+For instance, gradient descent type SMs do not use the random sampling functions of \texttt{SSM} and conversely, stochastic SMs do not use the derivative functions required by the former.
 This has two further implications.
 Firstly, the functionality set out in \texttt{AM} and \texttt{SSM} is not fixed but can change depending on the requirements of an SM, i.e. if a new SM is to be implemented that requires some functionality not present in the current specifications, the respective class can be extended to support it - as long as such an extension makes logical sense within the definition of that class.
 Secondly, it is not necessary for all combinations of AMs and SSMs to support all SMs.
 For instance a similarity measure does not need to be differentiable to be a valid AM as long as it is understood that it cannot be used with SMs that require derivatives.

-In the broadest sense, the division of functionality between \texttt{AM} and \texttt{SSM} described next can be understood as \texttt{AM} being responsible for everything to do with the image $ I $, the sampled patch $ \mathbf{I}(\mathbf{x}) $ and the similarity $ f $ computed using it while \texttt{SSM} handles the actual \textit{points} $ \mathbf{x} $ at which the patch is sampled along with the warping function $ \mathbf{w} $ that defines it in terms of the state parameters $ \mathbf{p} $.
+In the broadest sense, the division of functionality between \texttt{AM} and \texttt{SSM} described next can be seen as \texttt{AM} being responsible for everything to do with the image $ I $, the sampled patch $ \mathbf{I}(\mathbf{x}) $ and the similarity $ f $ computed using it, while \texttt{SSM} handles the actual \textit{points} $ \mathbf{x} $ at which the patch is sampled along with the warping function $ \mathbf{w} $ that defines $ \mathbf{x} $ in terms of $ \mathbf{x_0} $ and $ \mathbf{p_s} $.